Netflix/metaflow-ui/docs/plugin-system.md

 ## Plugin slots

 There are two implemented plugin slots, `run-header` and `task-details`.
-The desired slot must be given as parameter to a plugin API register message.
+The desired slot must be defined in manifest.json file.

 ### run-header